whycody/GoNext/README.md

 ***

-## Definicja Done
+## Definiton of Done

-Definicja Done jest zbiorem kriteriów które muszą być wykonane dla uznania poszczególnej User Story jako "done" czyli zrobione.
+The Definition of Done is a set of criteria that must be performed for a particular User Story to be considered “done”.

-1. Wszystkie zadania wykonane
+1. All tasks completed
-2. Zaakceptowane przez klienta
+2. US is accepted by the client
-3. Kod scalony z gałęzią główną
+3. The code merged into the main branch
 ***

-## Architektura i projektowanie
+## Architecture and Design

-#### Model Domeny
+#### Domain model

 <!--![Domain Model](imgs/ModelodeDominio.PNG)-->